talcs/NAAP-440/README.md

 # NAAP-440 Dataset

-This repository is the implementation of the paper [NAAP-440 Dataset and Baseline for Network Architecture Accuracy Prediction](https://arxiv.org/abs/2209.06626).
+This repository is the implementation of the paper [NAAP-440 Dataset and Baseline for Neural Architecture Accuracy Prediction](https://arxiv.org/abs/2209.06626).

 The NAAP-440 dataset is available on [Kaggle](https://www.kaggle.com/datasets/talcs1/naap-440) and is also provided as a part of this repository, in the file [naap440.csv](naap440.csv).